QF 4.5-inch howitzer: Portuguese service

 The Portuguese Army used the QF 4.5 in combat in the Western Front, during the First World War.
 The howitzer was received in 1917, to equip the Portuguese Expeditionary Corps (CEP) sent to the Western Front, as part of the Portuguese effort in support to the Allies.
 In the CEP, the howitzer was designed to equip the fourth battery of each field artillery battalion, the other three batteries being equipped with 75 mm quick firing guns.

 In Portugal, the QF 4.5 was officially designated Obus 11,4 cm TR m/1917 and received the nickname "bonifácio".
 It remained in service until the 1940s.

 Russia and Romania

-Four hundred 4.5-inch howitzers were supplied to Russia from 1916 to 1917.
+400 4.5-inch howitzers were supplied to Russia from 1916 to 1917.
 Of these, 54 were abandoned in Romania after Russia made peace with the Central Powers in 1918.
 They were put into service by the Romanian Army, equipping the infantry divisions' howitzer regiments from 1918 to 1934.

+240 4.5-inch howitzers were supplied to the Armed Forces of South Russia and the Russian Army in 1919 and 1920.